Griffith-Stites/poe-final/vision/notes.md

 ## To Do

-1. Install library
+1. Install library DONE

-2. Run through examples
+2. Run through examples DONE

-3. Get live input from laptop
+3. Get live input from laptop DONE

-4. Track some bright object in an image
+4. Track some bright object in an image DONE

 5. Track a hand

+6. Generate a return based on the screen

 ## Questions
 What is HSV color?
 [Resource](https://www.lifewire.com/what-is-hsv-in-design-1078068)